In the News

 Photography / Mixed Media

 Internationally renowned for recreating iconic images using unconventional materials, photographed and displayed at large scale.
+His work often addresses social issues and environmental concerns through innovative techniques.

 Ernesto Neto